zzxwill/odps/intl.en-US/User Guide/SDK/Python SDK.md

     >>>     print(record['c_int_a', 'c_double_a']) # Obtain values through multiple fields.
     ```

 -   Run `open_reader` on a table to open a reader to read data.
-You can choose to use the WITH expression:
+You can use the WITH expression:

     ```
     # Use the with expression.